 A Child’s First-Time Reaction

 There certainly can be anaphylaxis that’s completely unexpected.
-This Father’s Day, Matt Luptak and his daughter boarded a Spirit Airlines airplane in Fort Lauderdale.
+On Father’s Day 2022, Matt Luptak and his daughter boarded a Spirit Airlines airplane in Fort Lauderdale.
 The day before the flight, 11-year-old Sophia broke out in hives after she was bitten by no-see-um bugs in the Florida Keys.
 Her dad gave her Benadryl that evening.
 Then before the flight, he gave her an anti-inflammatory Advil gel cap, to ensure she’d be comfortable during the two-flight trip back to Ohio.

 He told me that he noticed his daughter’s allergic reaction after takeoff.
 Her eyes began watering.
 This progressed to her eyes and lips swelling up and, most alarmingly, her breathing becoming labored.
 When Sophia said her throat “felt heavy,” Luptak immediately hit the call button and asked the flight attendant for an epinephrine auto-injector.